MathewSam/Spill_framework/README.md

 The network is trained for 250 epochs with vanilla minibatch SGD and learning rate 1e-3.
 The final accuracy on the test set is about 0.971.

 ### Convolution Neural Networks
-The network has a convolutional layer with a 3x3 kernel with a dilation of 2 followed by a hidden layer of 128 neurons which then lead to the output.
+The network has a convolutional layer with two 3x3 kernels with a dilation of 2 followed by a hidden layer of 128 neurons which then lead to the output.

-The network is trained for 250 epochs with vanilla minibatch SGD and learning rate 1e-3.
+The network is trained for 150 epochs with vanilla minibatch SGD and learning rate 1e-2.
 The final accuracy on the test set is about 0.97.

 ## Code structure:
 ### layers.py
 Contains classes that represent layers for different transformations.
 Each class has a forward and a backward method that define a transformation and its gradient.
 The class keeps track of the variables defining the transformation and the variables needed to calculate the gradient.
 The file also contains a class that defines the softmax cross entropy loss.

+### im2col.py

 ### network.py
 Defines Network, a configurable class representing a sequential neural network with any combination of layers.
 Network has a train function that performs minibatch SGD.